-Have the sofa pulled up in front of a roaring fire and some champagne on ice.
+If you have a fireplace, rekindle your spark by pulling the sofa in front of a roaring fire and have some champagne on ice standing by.
 For an added touch, serve strawberries to bring out the champagne's flavor, or drop pomegranate seeds into the glass to tinge the bubbly pink.
-If you're the cooking type, make a home-cooked Valentine's Day meal.
-If not, order out from your favorite place, but be sure to ditch the containers and re-plate the meal elegantly on nice plates.
-Don't forget great music playing on the stereo!

 When your sweetie gets home, draw a hot bath filled with rose petals.
-(Since roses are so expensive around Valentines Day, you can ask your florist for a package of plain rose petals, short stemmed roses, or for "seconds" -- ones that are slightly bruised since you won't be giving them in a traditional way.)
+Since roses are so expensive around Valentine's Day, you can ask your florist for a package of plain rose petals, short-stemmed roses, or for "seconds," which are roses that are slightly bruised since you will not be giving them in a traditional way.
 Have a glass of wine and some chocolates to nibble on by the side of the bathtub.

-Sprinkle rose petals like a trail of breadcrumbs leading from the front door, up the stairs and into the bedroom.
-Put on something sexy and lay out a sexy outfit for your partner.
-Ideally, this will be a present of something new, but needn't be if you don't have a lot of money.
-Prepare some aphrodisiac foods that you can feed each other, including almonds, chocolates, dates, raspberries, strawberries and wine.
-(For that extra touch, a few hours before your date, dip the strawberries in melted chocolate and chill in the fridge.)
-Fill the bedroom with tons of candles and turn the lights out.
-Then just wait for your sweetheart.
+Also, scatter rose petals like a trail of breadcrumbs leading from the front door to the bedroom.
+Put on something sexy and lay out something sexy for your partner to wear.
+Ideally, it is nice if it is a gift of something new, but that is not necessary if you have plenty of suggestive nightwear.

+Make some aphrodisiac foods that you can feed each other, including almonds, chocolates, dates, raspberries, strawberries, and wine.
+For an extra special touch, a few hours before your date, dip strawberries in melted chocolate and chill in the fridge.